 Gender

-As of March 15, 2022, the Commission had 517 male employees (60 percent) and 339 female employees (40 percent).
-The total employee headcount of 856 includes both full-time and part-time employees, and three elected officials.
+As of April 15, 2020, the RRC has 496 male employees (60 percent) and 336 female employees (40 percent).
+The total employee count of 832 includes both full-time and part-time employees, and three elected officials.
+Figure 3: Gender Data as of April 15, 20

-■ RRC

-■ Statewide

-Ethnicity A comparison of ethnicity of Commission employees to the overall distribution for state employee ethnicity, as reported by the State Auditor's Office in March 2022, indicates the Commission's performance in attracting and retaining a diverse workforce.
-The Commission's recruitment plan outlines ways we are working to recruit a more diverse workforce.
+Ethnicity A comparison of ethnicity of Railroad Commission employees to the overall distribution for state employee ethnicity, as reported by the State Auditor's Office in April 2020, indicates the Commission's performance in attracting and retaining a diverse workforce.
+The Commission's recruitment plan outlines ways to recruit a more diverse workforce.
+All EEO categories are represented below.
+Since the last Workforce Plan, the classification of RRC inspectors changed from Professional to Technical.

+Figure 4: Ethnicity as of April 15, 2020

+Figure 5: EEO Categories by Ethnicity and Gender as of April 15, 2020

+EEO Job Category Caucasian American African American Hispanic American Asian American American Indian/Alaskan Native

+Officials, Administration 53 3 8 0 1

+Professional 168 22 52 12 1

+Para-professional 12 1 16 0 0

+Administrative Support 107 32 67 6 4

+Technicians 187 15 47 7 1

+Elected Officials 3 0 0 0 0

+Elected Official Staff 7 0 0 0 0

+Total 537 73 190 25 7

-Figure 4: Ethnicity Distribution as of March 15, 2022 Length of Service As of March 15, 2022, the Commission has 856 employees.
-There are 113 employees with less than two years of Commission service and 354 employees with five or fewer years of service.
-Those with 5 years or fewer years of employment with the Commission represent over half of our staff.
-It is essential to retain existing staff and to continue to replace retiring staff with employees who are looking to stay at the Commission for many years.
-Further, there are 167 employees with five to nine years of service, and 283 employees with 10 or more years of RRC service.
-Twenty percent (256 employees) had prior state service before coming to work at the Commission.
-Veterans The Commission is focused on hiring and retaining veterans.
-The Commission's current veteran workforce is 12.5 percent.
-The goal is to reach a veteran workforce staffing level of 20 percent.
-The Human Resources Division recruits at veteran career fairs and maintains a veteran coordinator for the agency.
-B: Percent of Workforce Eligible to Retire There are 107 employees who are currently eligible to retire plus 39 more employees who will be eligible before the end of fiscal year 2025.
-The percentage of Commission employees eligible to retire between now and the end of FY 2025 is 17.
-This percentage is an increase from two years ago by 4 percent.
-The Commission employs 26 return-towork retirees.
-16 of 97 (16.5 percent) of the Commission's leadership positions are currently eligible to retire.
-To replace these skills, succession planning and a greater focus on internal organizational development and cross-training will be required as the Commission's workforce plan evolves.
-C: Employee Turnover and Projected Attrition The Commission's turnover rate decreased from fiscal year 2019 to 2020 and stayed about the same from 2020 to 2021.
+Length of Service

+On April 15, 2020, the Commission had 832 employees.
+There are 188 employees with less than two years of Commission service and 347 employees with less than five years of service.
+There were 203 employees (24.4 percent) with five to nine years of service, and 105 employees in the 10 to 15 range (12.6 percent).
+Twenty one percent of staff, 177 employees, have more than 15 years of service with the Commission.

+Figure 6: Length of Service as of April 15, 2020 Veterans The Commission is focused on hiring and retaining veterans.
+The Commission's goal is to reach a workforce staffing level with 20 percent represented by veterans.
+The Human Resources Division continues to recruit at veteran career fairs and maintains a veteran coordinator for the agency.
+In February 2020, the RRC was included in the "We Hire Vets" campaign by the Texas Workforce Commission and Texas Veteran's Commission.

+Figure 7: Veteran Staffing B: Percent of Workforce Eligible to Retire

+The number of Commission employees eligible to retire between now and the end of FY 2023 is 13 percent.
+This percentage is a decrease from two years ago by 50 percent.
+The Commission employs 29 return-to-work retirees.
+Many of the Commission's leadership positions, including Division Directors and District Office Directors, will be eligible to retire in the next five years.
+The Commission identified specific workforce members including engineers, scientists, and attorneys who will be eligible for retirement.
+To replace these important skills, succession planning and a greater focus on internal organizational development and cross-training will be required as the Commission's workforce plan evolves.
+C: Employee Turnover and Projected Attrition The Commission's turnover rate decreased from 2017 to 2018 and stayed about the same from 2018 to 2019.
 The Commission's turnover rate was significantly lower than the state's turnover rate.
-The Commission's 2021 turnover rate, including interagency transfers, was 12 percent while the state's overall rate was 22 percent.
+The Commission's 2019 turnover rate, including interagency transfers, was 15.3 percent while the state's overall rate was 21.2 percent.
+Figure 8:Employee Turnover Including Interagency Transfers